-Entrepreneurs Roundtable Accelerator launches 12 new startups at demo day – TechCrunch
+Entrepreneurs Roundtable Accelerator launches 12 new startups at demo day tomorrow – TechCrunch

 Hopscotch is targeting the pediatric behavioral health sector with a SaaS platform that allows providers to use digitized treatment programs for both in-person and virtual sessions.
 It includes gamified tools for patients and follow-up care and family/child portals.
 Hopscotch uses a freemium model for clinicians and offers a site license fee for hospitals, and currently has more than 1,500 clinicians on the platform across 46 states.

 OTONOMI is looking to disrupt the air cargo insurance industry by offering a more efficient product that uses data-activated triggers, smart contracts and integrated digital wallets, creating a more transparent and cost-efficient experience for both parties.
 The company claims to reduce claim resolution times from 45 days to 45 minutes, ultimately lowering costs.
-In beta, partnered with an unnamed ‘top-tier affiliate insurance administrator’, the company has already automated more than 1,000 policies.
+In beta, partnered with an unnamed “top-tier affiliate insurance administrator,” the company has already automated more than 1,000 policies.

 Revmo looks to bring warm introductions to every new connection you might want to make.
 Users enter in the person they want to be connected with and Revmo uses data from your existing networks to do a fast search of who might connect you, automating a warm email/SMS introduction within the network of your customers, colleagues, classmates, etc. It operates on a B2B SaaS model and has a waitlist of 600+ business users.

-Sensegrass is an agtech company that uses a combination of machine learning and soil sensors to deliver real-time soil health analysis and nutrient management recommendations to farmers.
+SenseGrass is an agtech company that uses a combination of machine learning and soil sensors to deliver real-time soil health analysis and nutrient management recommendations to farmers.
 The hope is to reduce chemical fertilizer use, increase crop yields and help farmers grow sustainably.
-Sensegrass charges via subscription based on usage requirements per acre depending on crop type and some other factors.
+SenseGrass charges via subscription based on usage requirements per acre depending on crop type and some other factors.

-The Veritcale is an ecommerce marketplace that allows users to shop for brands based on a variety of factors, including sustainability, ethical production, and ‘for women by women.’
-This gives brands that fit into these verticals the chance to be highlighted and find their target customer base, and gives consumers an easy place to find what they’re looking (with single-cart checkout across multiple brands) for without doing all the research.
+The Verticale is an e-commerce marketplace that allows users to shop for brands based on a variety of factors, including sustainability, ethical production and “for women by women.”
+This gives brands that fit into these verticals the chance to be highlighted and find their target customer base, and gives consumers an easy place to find what they’re looking for (with single-cart checkout across multiple brands) without doing all the research.
 The Verticale makes money by taking a commission on every order.

 Turnout is a platform built specifically for internal communities and groups within an organization, making it easier for employees to host events and discussions across their company.
 Employee Resource Groups are a generally underserved demographic, with little to no tools built specifically for them.
 Turnout wants to change that.
 Thus far, it’s launched with several enterprise customers and is working directly with D&I teams to better support underrepresented employees.

-Note: Editor’s Note: An earlier version of this story said that demo day was today.
-It is actually tomorrow, April 29.